johnisom/sinatra_cms/README.md

 - If you’re logged in as any user, you can edit and delete any file
 - No virus or malware checking
-- You can’t edit (includig restore) an image file
+- You can’t edit (including restore) an image file